LaikaXvi/WhistlerNT-10.1904/README.md

 Ive spent 2 days making custom shutdown, logout, and restart Icons to match whistler's start menu Icons because the ones I pulled from the actual version weren't high resolution enough to work on modern windows..
 SO I had to make my own.

 # Whats done?
-Window Border/VisualStyle/MSStyle and Explorer theme.
+Window Border/VisualStyle/MSStyle and Explorer theme, Taskbar, And start menu.
-Taskbar
-Start menu

 # In Progress:
 ClassicLogonShell theme.